IBMStreams/streamsx.health/README.md

 All of the services can be built from the root folder by running **`gradle build`**.

+If gradle is not installed on your system, the project is shipped with a gradle wrapper.
+You can build the projects by using this wrapper and running **`gradlew build`**.

 Similarly, individual components and  services can be built by navigating to either the component or service directory and running **`gradle build`**.

 All projects can be cleaned from either the root folder, a component folder or a service folder by running **`gradle clean`**